SebastianPetak/automation-registration-target/README.md

 2. Navigate to the application's root directory
 3. run `node server.js`

-See [learn-nodejs-selenium-webdriver](https://github.com/SebastianPetak/learn-nodejs-selenium-webdriver) for automation testing with Selenium on Node.js
+See [learn-nodejs-selenium-webdriver](https://github.com/SebastianPetak/learn-nodejs-selenium-webdriver) for automation testing this application with Selenium on Node.js

 ## History